openhab/org.openhab.binding.zwave/doc/homeseer/ezmultipli_0_0.md

 ### Sensor (temperature)

-Indicates the current temperature
+Indicates the current temperature.

 The ```sensor_temperature``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Sensor (luminance)

-Indicates the current light reading
+Indicates the current light reading.

 The ```sensor_luminance``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.